 This condition is the most common disorder affecting the temporomandibular region.
 It is more common among women and has a bimodal age distribution in the early 20s and around menopause Menopause Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
 Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .

 In the affected muscle, both pain and trigger points (which cause referred pain) may result from parafunctional behavior such as bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more (clenching or grinding of the teeth), which is regarded as two distinct entities: sleep or awake bruxism, each having different etiologies.
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more (clenching or grinding of the teeth), which is regarded as two distinct entities: sleep or awake bruxism, which have different etiologies.

 Myofascial pain syndrome is not limited to the muscles of mastication.
 It can occur anywhere in the body, most commonly involving muscles in the neck, shoulders and back.

 Symptoms include pain and tenderness of the masticatory muscles and often pain and limitation of jaw excursion.
 Both sleep bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more and sleep-disordered breathing Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more (such as obstructive sleep apnea and upper airway resistance syndrome) are associated with headache that is more severe on awakening and gradually subsides during the day.
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more and sleep-disordered breathing Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more (such as obstructive sleep apnea and upper airway resistance syndrome) are associated with headache that is more severe on awakening and gradually subsides during the day.
 Such pain must be distinguished from giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more .
 Awake symptoms, including jaw muscle fatigue, jaw pain, and headaches, usually worsen if parafunctional behavior continues throughout the day.

 The jaw deviates when the mouth opens but usually not as suddenly or always at the same point of opening as it does with internal temporomandibular joint derangement Internal Temporomandibular Joint (TMJ) Derangement The most common form of internal temporomandibular joint derangement is an anterior displacement of the articular disk in relation to the condyle.
 Often, joint pain and popping/clicking occur... read more .
 Exerting gentle pressure on the lower anterior teeth, the examiner can stretch the involved muscles and thereby assist the patient in opening the mouth another 1 to 3 mm beyond unaided maximum opening.